-A uniform way to verify the commutation formulas between $K_i(u),X^\pm_j(v)$ with $i,j\in \{n+m,n+m-1\}$ is to pull $h_i(u)^{-1}$ and $h_{i+1}(u)$ to the leftmost and rightmost sides (in fact, only one of the two options will work, as the other will produce poles) in both the left-hand and right-hand sides of~\eqref{eq:Dr-osp-rel-3-series}.
+A uniform way to check the commutation formulas between $K_i(u)$ and $X^\pm_j(v)$ with $i,j\in \{n+m,n+m-1\}$ is to pull $h_i(u)^{-1}$ and $h_{i+1}(u)$ to the leftmost and rightmost sides (in fact, only one of the two options works, as the other produces poles) in both the left-hand and right-hand sides of~\eqref{eq:Dr-osp-rel-3-series}.
 The only exception from this rule are the cases $i=j=n+m$ for odd $N=2n+1$.
 The latter essentially reduces to the rank $1$ cases of $\fosp(3|0)$ and $\fosp(1|2)$, which we treat next:

 $\bullet$ \emph{Verification of~\eqref{eq:Dr-osp-rel-3-series} for $\fosp(3|0)$ (see also~\cite{jlm})}.